KCL-BMEIS/OOP/week1.md

 --

-We are using the *dot operator* for direct member access.
+We are using the *dot operator*, which provides direct access to members.
 It takes this general form:
 ```
 variable.member
 ```
-- `variable` is an *instance* of a class (or struct)
+- `variable` is an *instance* of an object (a *class* or *struct* &ndash; we'll cover these later)
-- `member` is a variable or function that is a member of that class
+- `member` is a variable or function that is a member of that object

 --
 We will cover this in detail in future sessions.
 For now, it is sufficient to